Towards a dichotomy for the switch list homomorphism problem for signed graphs: Introduction

 \section{Introduction}

-The $\CSP$-dichotomy of Bulatov \cite{Bu17} and Zhuk \cite{Zh17} tells us that the constraint satisfaction problem $\CSP(\cH)$ for a core relational structure $\cH$ is polynomial time solvable (in $\P$) if $\cH$ admits a $\WNU$-polymorphisms, and is otherwise $\NP$-compete (in $\NPC$).
+The $\CSP$-dichotomy of Bulatov \cite{Bu17} and Zhuk \cite{Zh17} tells us that the constraint satisfaction problem $\CSP(\cH)$ for a core relational structure $\cH$ is polynomial time solvable, or in $\P$, if $\cH$ admits a $\WNU$-polymorphism, and is otherwise $\NP$-complete, or in $\NPC$.
 It is difficult, however, to decide if $\cH$ admits a $\WNU$-polymorphism.
-So more tractable dichotomies, characterisations like the well known $H$-colouring dichotomy of \cite{HN90} which says that the homomorphism problem $\Hom(H)$ for a simple graph $H$ is in $P$ if and only if $H$ is bipartite, are still sought.
-There are several such complexity dichotomies.
-One arose recently in relation to signed graphs, and in this paper we work towards a generalisation of this.
+So more tractable dichotomies, characterisations like the well known $H$-colouring dichotomy of \cite{HN90} which says that the homomorphism problem $\Hom(H)$ for a simple graph $H$ is in $\P$ if and only if $H$ is bipartite, are still sought.
+One such dichotomy arose recently in relation to signed graphs \cite{BFHN,BS}, and in this paper we work towards a generalisation of this.
+The definition of a $\WNU$-polymorphisms, as well as the definitions of many other now standard algebraic terms introduced in this section without definition, can be found in Section \ref{sect:back}.

-Henceforth, {\em graphs} are undirected graphs in which loops are allowed.
-If all vertices have loops the graph is {\em reflexive}, and if no vertices have loops, it is {\em irreflexive}.
+Henceforth, {\em graphs} are undirected graphs in which loops-- edges of the form $\{v,v\}$-- are allowed.
+If all vertices have loops then the graph is {\em reflexive}, and if no vertices have loops then it is {\em irreflexive}.
 We denote an edge $\{u,v\}$ of a graph simply as $uv$, and write $u\sim v$ to mean that $uv$ is an edge.
-Most standard definitions, and less standard ones that are easily guessed, are given in Section \ref{sect:back}.